Al-Drums/aws_backup_module/scenario1/README.md

    - Delete plain key material from the HSM and any traces in logs after import.

 **Additional Recommendation:**
-Consider using AWS CloudHSM integrated with KMS to simplify BYOK management and rotation, reducing the complexity of manual transport.
+Consider using AWS CloudHSM integrated with KMS to simplify BYOK management.

 ---